dolthub/doltclusterctl/README.md

 `-min-caughtup-standbys N`, which can be given to `gracefulfailover`.
 In that case, `gracefulfailover` will succeed as long as at least `N` standbys can be caught up.
 The standby which gets promoted to `primary` will be one of the standbys which was successfully caught up.
+This option requires Dolt 1.6.0 or higher.

 `promotestandby` is more aggressive in its behavior.
 Without causing the existing primary to assume role standby, it makes a server in the cluster which